kjurek/pandoc_resume/markdown/resume.md

 02.2019 - 03.2020
 :   **Software Engineer, Flyr**

-    Worked on application which adjusts booking class and seat allocation to increase airlines revenue.
+    Worked on a software which adjusts booking class and seat allocation to increase airlines revenue.

     Responsibilities: